Taxonomy Boot Camp 2019 Agenda

 • A taxonomy is useful only when it is properly tagged to content, which is not always a given!
 Hedden and Casey look at various issues in tagging with a taxonomy, including the benefits and drawback of manual vs. automated tagging and how taxonomy design can suit the method of tagging.
 Tagging interfaces and rules are also important, whether system-enforced or as policy.
 Black discusses how to manage large tagging projects when a taxonomy must be applied quickly to large collections of content for new system launches, such as a DAM or CMS.
 Hear about bulk tagging approaches, training short term-tagging teams, and doing tagging quality assurance.

-Heather Hedden, Taxonomy Consultant, Hedden Information Management, USA
+Heather Hedden, Taxonomy Consultant, Hedden Information Management

 • Terry Casey, Indexer-Taxonomist, Casey Indexing & Information Service